 |Anatomy and Physiology I & II with labs OR Human Anatomy with Lab and Human Physiology with Lab OR Human Anatomy with Lab and Cell Biology with Lab OR Human Anatomy with Lab and Genetics||8|

 In addition to the prepharmacy prerequisites, Idaho State Univeristy requires students that do not possess an Associate's or Bachelor's degree from an accredited US institution to complete a set of General Education Objectives.

 Applicants must have a minimum English proficiency score on one of the tests shown below.
-ISU's TOEFL code is 4355.
+Idaho State University's TOEFL code is 4355.